New sheriff in Snohomish County says he’s rehired deputy fired for ‘unjustified’ shooting that resulted in $1 million settlement

 “The family’s concern is that Deputy Wallin has demonstrated a willingness to unnecessarily use deadly force in situations that don’t justify it,” Campiche said.
 He pointed to the internal investigation summary, which concluded there was “No statement, information or evidence to show that Nickolas Peters was known or believed to be armed with a firearm or deadly weapon at the time of the encounter, or that he displayed a weapon or threatened deadly force on the either deputy or his passenger.
 His vehicle was effectively pinned and disabled.”

-“Sheriff Fortney’s decision to disregard his own office’s investigation and… give a gun and badge back to an unstable officer who has demonstrated his willingness use unnecessary deadly force on citizens should be reconsidered,” Campiche wrote.
+“Sheriff Fortney’s decision to disregard his own office’s investigation and … give a gun and badge back to an unstable officer who has demonstrated his willingness use unnecessary deadly force on citizens should be reconsidered,” Campiche wrote.

-According to reports, Wallin, 38, initiated a chase with Peters’ pickup truck while responding to a domestic disturbance call in the 19500 block of Sixth Drive Southeast in the Lynnwood area in the early morning hours of Oct.
+According to reports, Wallin, 38, initiated a chase with Peters’ pickup truck while responding to a domestic disturbance call in the 19500 block of Sixth Drive Southeast in the Lynnwood area in the early-morning hours of Oct.
 23, 2018.
 Wallin said the truck was driving erratically and fled when he turned on his emergency lights.
 Speeds reached 100 miles per hour and Wallin reported the truck was “all over the roadway.”

-At one point, Wallin stated over the police radio that “We have to take this guy out, he’s going to kill someone,” according to documents.
-The truck eventually spun out and was pinned between a sheriff’s car and a trees and immobilized.
-Peters, whose girlfriend was in the passenger seat, revved the engine but the investigation concluded the vehicle was pinned.
+At one point, Wallin stated over the police radio that, “We have to take this guy out, he’s going to kill someone,” according to documents.
+The truck eventually spun out and was pinned between a sheriff’s car and trees and immobilized.
+Peters, whose girlfriend was in the passenger seat, revved the engine, but the investigation concluded the vehicle was pinned.
 While the other deputy leaped on the hood of the truck and ordered Peters and his girlfriend out of the vehicle, Wallin fired two rounds through the windshield, mortally wounding Peters.

 The Snohomish County prosecutor determined the shooting was justified under the law, and declined to file charges.
 However, an internal investigation determined Wallin had violated department policy and that the shooting was “intentional and unjustified.”
 Peter’s family filed a federal civil-rights lawsuit against Wallin and the sheriff’s office last year.
 The county settled the lawsuit for $1 million earlier this month.